yuqingc/freljord/docs/shit.md

 ### 3. Why global "React" does not work with webpack.ProvidePlugin?

-- You need to create a `d.ts` file that include this:
+- You need to create a `d.ts` file that includes this:
 ```ts
 import _React from 'react';